Peanut Butter

 Regular or Reduced Fat Peanut Butter?

 This is a no-brainer.
 Peanut butter is full of the GOOD FATS our bodies need.
 And most of us know by now that when a manufacturer tries to make something low fat, they have to put in more sugar to make it taste good.
 Of the two things you should be choosing as a snack, GOOD FATS is way better than sugar for most dietary needs.
 The only time you would need more carbs is after a hard workout!
 But don't worry, we've written an article on that too.
 If you have a sweet tooth and peanut butter isn't quite cutting it today, you're welcome to grab a handful of jelly beans.
 It turns out candy is OK with your workouts but ONLY with your workouts.
-Click the image below to read more about Eating Candy with Your Workouts.
+Click the image below to read more about eating candy with your workouts.

 candy with exercise at pfta schools